Feline Hyperesthesia Syndrome

 What is Feline Hyperesthesia Syndrome?

 Feline Hyperesthesia Syndrome – sometimes called rippling skin syndrome – is a condition that can affect some cats.
 It gives them extremely sensitive skin, which can cause them distress, particularly if they are petted in that area.
-It has other names, too, including neuritis, atypical neurodermatitis, and ‘twitchy cat syndrome.’
+It has other names, too, including neuritis, atypical neurodermatitis, and ‘twitchy cat disease.’

 Feline Hyperesthesia Syndrome Signs and Symptoms